michael-ortiz/aws-on-call-notifier/README.md

-### Schedule
+### Schedule Data

 `schedule.json`

-The schedule table contains the information about the start date and end date of a user's on call responsability.
+The schedule table contains the information about the start  and end dates of a user's on call shift.
 The user will be notified on the `start_date` when the lambda runs.

 ```json
 {